solderq35/340-test/README.md

 Git clone or download the repository to your new ENGR server folder.

+Edit the dbcon.js to contain your own credentials

 ### NPM Modules
 Run in terminal/Putty:
 `npm install`